angr/angr-doc/claripy.md

 Most users of Angr will not need to interact directly with Claripy (except for, maybe, claripy AST objects, which represent symbolic expressions) -- SimuVEX handles most interactions with Claripy internally.
 However, for dealing with expressions, an understanding of Claripy might be useful.

-## Frontends

-The main point of interaction with Claripy are the Claripy frontends.
-These frontends interact with the backends in different ways.
-For example, the `FullFrontend` is a frontend to support backends that must track state (i.e., such as the Z3 backend, which tracks state in the way of a Z3 constraint solver object).
-On the other hand, `LightFrontend` is a faster frontend, designed for backends that do not track state (i.e., the VSA backend or the purely concrete backend).
-Additionally, `CompositeFrontend` extends on `FullFrontend`, implementing optimizations that solve smaller sets of constraints to speed up constraint solving.

-For symbolic uses, the `claripy.Solver()` function will create a Z3-backed `FullFrontend`.
-This is the entry-point to Claripy for most users.

 ## Claripy ASTs

 Claripy ASTs abstract away the differences between the constructs that Claripy supports.